farlee2121/DevEssentialsBlog/_posts/2020-11-27-Schema-and-Selection.md

 ### Type-only membership
 First, this requires decoupling our data from named or positional data containers.
 That means no properties like in records and classes, and no positional reliance like tuples.

 This can be solved with type-based aggregates.
-Clojure accompishes it via  `spec/def` and `spec/keys`.
+Clojure accomplishes it via  `spec/def` and `spec/keys`.

 ```clojure
 ;; lat is a float between -90 and 90